Bladder Cancer Clinical Trial

 Positive history of one of the following:

-Bladder pathology resulting in poor compliance and resultant upper tract (kidney and ureteral) pathology, demonstrated by hydronephrosis with resultant kidney disease.
+Bladder pathology resulting in poor compliance, recurrent infections, and/or resultant upper tract (kidney and ureteral) pathology, demonstrated by hydronephrosis with resultant kidney disease.

-Patients that are on immunosuppression for pre-existing solid organ transplantation will be included in this study.
+Patients that are on pre-existing immunosuppression will be included in this study.

 Patient agrees to comply with the protocol and states a dedication to the immunomodulatory treatment regime.